lejpiodan-ux/lejpiodan-ux/README.md

 ## HELLO!

-### I am on Github since November 2025
+# I am on GitHub since November 2025

-And I want to share with you with my passion which is data analysing.
+And I want to share with you my passion, which is data analysis.
-Firstly I got interested by exploring Microsoft Excel, it was in the beggining of 2025.
-Different formulas, hundreds rows of data, pivot tables, automatization, everything was so cool to me!
-Also started with Power Querry becouse is great way to "make excel life easier".
+Firstly, I got interested in exploring Microsoft Excel; it was at the beginning of 2025.
+Different formulas, hundreds of rows of data, Pivot Tables, automation, everything was so cool to me!
+I also started with Power Query because it is a great way to "Make Excel life easier."

-In the middle of 2025 I found myself that excel is not sufficient to me and i started looking around to meet more data-likewise programs.
+In the middle of 2025, I realized that Excel was not sufficient for me, and I started looking around to discover more data-related programs.
-Thats how i started my journey with data analysis.
-I started learning sql and in first 3 months i overcome from writing basic select, group clausulas to more advanced querries with subquerry, cte's and window functions.
+That's how I started my journey with data analysis.
+I started learning SQL, and in the first 3 months, I went from writing basic SELECT and GROUP clauses to more advanced queries with Subqueries, CTEs, and Window Functions.

-Next program on my roadmap was Power Bi.
-I started to get familiar whit interface, and vizualizations, and then it was easy to me, before I discover that I also need to learn how to write DAX.
-It was tough in the beginings despite similar names of formulas, becouse Dax required from me change the way of view on datas from only rows and columns to filters.
-Now I am creating dashboards in Power Bi and trying to make usage of every program in its optimal way
+The next program on my roadmap was Power BI.
+I started to get familiar with the interface and visualizations, and then it was easy for me until I discovered that I also needed to learn how to write DAX.
+It was tough in the beginning, despite the similar names of formulas, because DAX required me to change the way I view data from only rows and columns to filters.
+Now I am creating dashboards in Power BI and trying to make use of every program in its optimal way.

 <table>
 <tr>